ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What is the roadmap for Ballerina?

 The roadmap is driven by separate teams working on aspects of the language and platform.
-The key themes that are driving development teams are 1.0 language lock, commercial supportability, runtime and platform enhancements, and developer / integration tooling that includes Central, ballerinax/* modules, Ballerina API gateway, Ballerina message broker, Ballerina transaction coordinator, and workflow.
+The key themes that are driving development teams are 1.0 language lock, commercial supportability, runtime and platform enhancements, and developer / integration tooling that includes Central, ballerinax/* modules, Ballerina API gateway, Ballerina transaction coordinator, and workflow.

 1. The language
 * Language lock, stability